DreamSim: Learning New Dimensions of Human Visual Similarity using Synthetic Data: Perceptual dataset collection

 Additionally, we use sentinels to ensure high-quality responses.
 Sentinels are designed as $(x,x,v)$, where one ``distortion'' is the image itself and the other is from a completely different prompt.
 Approximately $20\%$ of participants failed at least one sentinel, and we discard all their responses.

 To collect cognitively impenetrable triplets, we design our 2AFC experiments to ensure that each triplet included in the dataset obtains a unanimous vote for either $\tilde{x}_0$ or $\tilde{x}_1$.
 We divide our experiments into 10 rounds, starting with 100,000 triplets, advancing instances that maintain unanimous votes.
 Triplets retained through all 10 rounds can earn a maximum of 10 votes, but may have less as a result of the aforementioned sentinels.
+To maintain dataset quality, we only include triplets with $\geq$6 unanimous judgments in the final dataset.

 Ultimately, our 2AFC dataset $\mathcal{D}^\text{2afc}=\{(x, \tilde{x}_0, \tilde{x}_1), y\}$ consists of 20,019 triplets with an average of 7 unanimous votes each.
 We partition our resulting dataset into train, validation, and test components with a random 80/10/10 split.
-We intend on releasing our dataset to the public.
+Our dataset is publicly available on our project page.

-\myparagraph{Just noticeable differences (JND).} JND aims to characterize the boundary when a distortion becomes \textit{just} noticeable.
+\myparagraph{Just noticeable differences (JND). } JND aims to characterize the boundary when a distortion becomes \textit{just} noticeable.
 Below a threshold, a small perturbation (e.g., a 1-pixel shift) appears identical to a human observer.
 This perceptual test provides a complementary signal for perceptual similarity and allows us to exploit uniform timing and the presence of a correct answer.

-Intuitively, an image pair that falls below the JND threshold should be more likely to be selected as similar in the 2AFC test.
+Intuitively, an image pair that falls below the JND threshold should be more likely to be selected as similar in the 2AFC test; thus a high correlation between 2AFC and JND scores indicates that our judgments are reliable under multiple experimental settings.
 To assess how well our perceptual tests agree, we collect judgments on the triplets from the 2AFC test set, filtering for triplets that ``straddle'' the JND threshold.
 Specifically, given triplet $(x, \tilde{x}_0, \tilde{x}_1) \in \mathcal{D}^\text{2afc}$, we independently collect JND judgments on pairs $(x, \tilde{x}_0)$ and $(x, \tilde{x}_1)$, keeping triplets where humans find \textit{one and only one} to be identical.
-In total, our JND dataset contains 608 triplets $\mathcal{D}^\text{jnd}= \{(x, \tilde{x}_0, \tilde{x}_1), s\}$, where users chose one of $s\in \{0, 1\}$ to be identical.
+In total, our JND dataset contains 411 triplets $\mathcal{D}^\text{jnd}= \{(x, \tilde{x}_0, \tilde{x}_1), s\}$, where users chose one of $s\in \{0, 1\}$ to be identical.